 Step 2.
-Identify Keyword Opportunity and Content Ideas
+Identify Additional Keyword Opportunities and Content Ideas

-The Search Volume feature is a great way to find the long tail keywords around the main keyword you're researching or the term that has already been used.
-With the word cloud, you can drill down even further to find the more relevant keywords related to that original term that is already driving traffic to your site.
+Topic Explorer is a great way to find the long tail keywords around the cluster you're researching, or the term that has already been used in another content asset.
+This way, you can drill down even further to find the more relevant keywords related to that original term that is already driving traffic to your site.

-Our latest capability, Content Fusion is a real power-house when it comes to improving and enriching the existing content.
+Content Fusion, our AI SEO content writing tool, is a real powerhouse when it comes to improving and enriching existing content.

 Content Fusion collates various search query data and analyzes your content with a purpose-built deep learning algorithm to suggest what information could enrich it further.

 Once you've found the key terms that are driving traffic to your site for a piece of content, use Content Fusion to show you what opportunities you may have missed in your original publication.

 Let's imagine I'm a B2B brand looking to optimize a pillar page of content for the term "IT solutions".
 I put this phrase into Content Fusion along with the URL of the content I am looking to optimize.
 Then, I look at the recommended keywords to include in my copy.